apache/kvrocks/README.md

 ## Migrate tools

-* migrate from redis to kvrocks, use [redis-migrate-tool](https://github.com/vipshop/redis-migrate-tool) which developed by vipshop
+* migrate from redis to kvrocks, use [redis-migrate-tool](https://github.com/vipshop/redis-migrate-tool) which was developed by vipshop
 * migrate from kvrocks to redis. use `kvrocks2redis` in build dir

 ## Performance